Scientific Instrumentation and Information Technology

 Major Instrumentation in Research Grant Proposals

 In conjunction with its research grants, the DFG defines equipment with a gross purchase price of € 50,000 or higher as major instrumentation.
 Proposals that include such instrumentation pass through the standard review process used in the relevant funding programme.
 If assessed favourably, the proposals are then discussed by the Committee on Scientific Instrumentation or the Commission on IT Infrastructure regarding the methodological and technical aspects of the equipment.
-There, a funding recommendation is made for the DFG's Joint Committee, which makes the final decision.
+The final decision is made by the DFG's Joint Committee.

 Purchasing of Research Equipment